 A good download site is hard to find

-There are good download sites; I just don’t know which ones they are.
+There are good download sites; I just can’t tell you which ones they are.

 And to be clear, the download sites themselves aren’t always the problem.
-Often, the actual software you’re downloading includes the malware that people end up with on their machine.
-Still, all too often, through download managers, download accelerators or even direct downloads from these sites, people are getting much more than they bargained for in the form of malware.
+Often, the malware comes in the software you’re downloading.
+Still, all too often, through download managers, download accelerators, or even direct downloads from these sites, people get more than they bargained for in the form of malware.

-My recommendation: always, and I really do mean always, download only from the original manufacturers website.
-That means you might need to do a little research to locate that site, but that research really pays off big when you end up avoiding malware or foistware or who-knows-what-ware.
+My recommendation: always, and I really do mean always, download from the original manufacturer’s website.
+You might need to do a little research to locate that site, but it pays off when you end up avoiding malware or foistware or who-knows-what-ware.

-Use a download site only when explicitly told to
+Exception #1: Use a download site when explicitly told to

-Just because you happen to find the product on the same download site doesn’t mean that it’s the same or the official product.
+Just because you happen to find the product on a download site doesn’t mean it’s the same or the official product.
 Only go to the download site via the link provided by the software manufacturer.

 Do this